-3.2.2 There is no legal configuration in which a series of high aspect ratio foils are used along the fore/aft axis of the boat rather than using one larger keel.
+There is no legal configuration in which a series of high aspect ratio foils are used along the fore/aft axis of the boat rather than using one larger keel.
 There is no legal configuration which uses a bulb at the bottom of a foil or a keel.
 Canards are illegal.
-See FIGURE 6.
+A Canard is a wing-like projection from the hull located forward of the keel.
+See FIGURE 7.

-FIGURE 6.
+FIGURE 7.
 LEGAL AND ILLEGAL KEEL CONFIGURATIONS

-3.3 Appendage Construction Requirements
+Appendage Construction Requirements